Do you know the Royal Navy first used tarpaulins in the 1600s, where they were used to cover important Navy kits?

 Next, if you’re involved in the humanitarian field, you can use tarps as a temporary refugee shelter.
 You shelter the homeless after a natural disaster.

-As you can see, tarps are versatile and have never-ending uses.
+As you can see, PE tarpaulins are versatile and have never-ending uses.

-How to Buy PE Tarpaulin?
+How to Buy PE Tarpaulin sheet?
 (Weight, Thickness, Uv, Size, Color)

 When you go to buy tarps, pay keen attention to the specifications.
 This ensures you get the right tarp for your needs.

-- Thickness: The thickness is indicated in millimeters varying from 0.1 to 0.5 mm.
-The thicker the tarpaulin, the more the strength.
+The thickness is indicated in millimeters varying from 0.1 to 0.5 mm.
+The thicker the tarpaulin, the more strength.
 Use thicker tarps in your heavy-duty applications.

-- Size: When you’re buying a tarp, the size and area should indicate coverage for the application.
+When you’re buying a tarp, the size, and area should indicate coverage for the application.

 The tarpaulin goes with accessories for its installation, repairs, and maintenance.
 EyouAgro stock a wide range of tarpaulin fasteners, connectors, and ties down ropes, clips, brackets, clamps, droppers, and many more to fit all your needs.

 The tie-downs are used to keep the cover placed on an item.
-This is to prevent your tarp from draping off or being brown by the wind.
+This is to prevent your tarp from draping off or being blown by the wind.

 The clips provide points to attach your ropes, canopies, and covers.
 The clamps also hold the canopies and covers without damaging your tarp.